-Time was when the wildest Porsche usually took the form of a turbocharged 911 replete with an enormous wing and, if extra security was required, front driveshafts.
+Well before the Porsche Cayenne took hold, time was when the wildest Porsche usually took the form of a turbocharged Porsche Porsche 911 replete with an enormous wing and, if extra security was required, front driveshafts.

 It is, if nothing else, wildly ambitious.
 What we’ll now discover is whether it’s also any good.